Aubsma/README/README.md

   </a>
 </p>

-> Create a README Generator to ease the process of creating a README.
-You do this all in the terminal.
+> Create a README Generator to ease the process of creating a README all through your terminal.

 ### 🏠 [Homepage](https://github.com/Aubsma/README#readme)